-Jaime is an equine artist based in Louisville, Kentucky.
+Jaime is an equine artist based in Pine Mountain, Kentucky.
 Her art is inspired and refined by her own experience with horses.
 She has been drawing horses since she can remember and riding every since she could talk her parents into it.
 Jaime's art evolved from doing portraits of friends' horses for fun to a full time career of commissioned portraits and original compositions.

 She received her undergraduate degree from Bellarmine University and her Master of Fine Arts from University of Kentucky.
-Jaime teaches at Bellarmine University, before returning to her home in Pine Mountain where she accepted a teaching position at the Southeast Kentucky Community and Technical College.
+Jaime taught at Bellarmine University, before returning to her home in Pine Mountain where she accepted a teaching position at the Southeast Kentucky Community and Technical College.

 Her primary areas of expertise are thoroughbred racing, dressage, and eventing, but she loves to work with horses of all shapes and sizes.

 Susan has been working as an Artist/Illustrator for over 30 years.
 Growing up in the San Francisco Bay Area.
 After art school in San Francisco, she spent the majority of her career working as a graphic designer and illustrator.
 Many of those years were spent illustrating botanicals and creating package designs for a large wholesale nursery.

 Bob paints primarily landscapes in watercolor, but also used oils, and digital media.
 He is always trying new things because likes to avoid notions that oils, watercolors, or any medium should be used in just one way.